Backpacks allow your pup to carry its own gear. Win this pack. Details at the end of this post.

 The 411 on Poop – Yes, woodland creatures poop in the woods, it’s not okay to leave your dog’s steamer behind.
 Their feces is not native to the environment you’re visiting, so handle it like you would your own, and bury it, or pack it out, following Leave No Trace Principals.
 Sadly, many people leave puppy “stuff” behind, wrecking things for the rest of us.
 This is one reason why dogs are not allowed in some environmentally sensitive area such as the Wasatch Mountain Watershed area just outside Salt Lake City.

 “The Wasatch front watershed receives millions of visitors each year. since dogs don't use restrooms and their human companions don't always clean up after themselves that could mean a lot of added pollutants in our drinking water!
 Dogs and other domestic animals can transmit human disease when their waste gets into the water that can be deadly to humans and wild animals.
-We do treat the water but, the cleaner the water at the source, the easier and less costly the treatment (lower water prices for consumer is added perk.)
+We do treat the water but, the cleaner the water at the source, the easier and less costly the treatment (lower water prices for the consumer is an added perk.)
 Wild animal waste that may get into the water is less of a problem as they are unlikely to spread water born human illness when living in their natural habitat” Explains Erin Nichole Smeeding, a Watershed Ranger with the Salt Lake City Department of Public Utilities.

 First Aid – Handling dog injuries is different than treating a human.
 Consider setting up a first aid kit for your pet, including a guide to managing pet injuries.